shawal-mbalire/ademnea_website/README.md

 increasing Agricultural yields in the partner countries.

-# DEPLOYING SCRIPTS THAT RECEIVE MEDIA FROM RASPBERRY PIS ON THE SERVER
+# DEPLOYING SCRIPTS THAT RECEIVE MEDIA FROM RASPBERRY PI ON THE SERVER

 1. Install python watchdog using the command below;